 In this blog, we are going to look at 10 causes of male pattern baldness and what you can do about them.

+How to prevent hair loss in men: causes & 9 tips that really work.
 Men experience male pattern baldness because their hair follicles are genetically programmed to shrink and eventually stop producing hair.
 This is usually triggered by a hormone called Dihydrotestosterone (DHT).
 The following are some ways that you can prevent or slow the process of hair loss.

 The most common type of hair loss is androgenetic alopecia, a form of balding that is caused by genes.
 Some people are genetically programmed to lose hair.
 The genes that cause this form of hair loss come from both parents, but they may not work the same way in each individual.

 It is important to remember that hair loss is a natural process, and you can not always prevent it.
 However, if you are experiencing hair loss, try these tips.

 Protect your head from the sun with a wide-brimmed hat or long-sleeved shirt when spending time outside.